Module index_map_type¶

 the imap root process according to imap.
 Both arguments must have the

-the multi-rank case imap describes the indexing of the last dimension,
+same rank.
+In the multi-rank case imap describes the indexing of the

-and the “elements” of src that are being collated into corresponding
+last dimension, and the “elements” of src that are being collated into

-imap indices j.
+imap root process.
 The extent of src in its last dimension must be

 at least imap%onp_size; any trailing elements are ignored.
 The dest